July 1 to 10, 2018 | Food & Wine Experiences

 Day 3 | Hunt for Chocolate

 After breakfast, Véronique will drive you to discover a geological marvel, more amazing villages and a chocolate treasure.
 First stop will be at Bozouls.
 The village is perched on tall cliffs overlooking a tiny stream.
 You'll be impressed by a splendid cirque in the shape of a horsehoe, We'll stop at a viewpoint that might be enough to make you feel dizzy.
-As we'll stop there for lunch as well, you'll have the option to go for a Segway tour down to get a another view.
 Lunch at a Bozouls restaurant with local wines.
 After lunch, we'll visit Espalion and Estaing, two marvelous medieval villages on the famous Way to Santiago de Compostela.
-Then we'll visit the Bonneval Chocolate Factory run by the nuns of the abbey since 1878.
+Then we'll visit the boutique of the Bonneval Chocolate Factory run by the nuns of the abbey since 1878.
 Their chocolate is absolutely unique, guaranteed with no preservatives, artificial flavors, dyes, vegetable fats but only pure cocoa butter!
 On our way back home, we'll stop in the village of St. Côme d'Olt, wander through the village and be amazed by another marvel.
 This time made by men.
 The church was built with a twisted spire, a real carpentry tour-de-force.
 Back home and a nice gourmet dinner with wines after a local apéritif, ratafia or a porto.
 Meals included: breakfast, lunch, dinner and wines.

 Day 4 | The Best Market Around and Cooking Class